Facial Expression Classification using Fusion of Deep Neural Network in Video for the 3rd ABAW3 Competition: PROPOSED METHOD

 \section{PROPOSED METHOD}

-In \cite{vaswani2017attention}, the authors introduce Multi-Head Attention has several attention layers in parallel.
-The output of attention layers is a weighted sum of the value, which the weight is computed by softmax function of Scaled Dot-Product Attention \cite{vaswani2017attention}.
-The attention outputs are independent that are concatenated and linearly transformed with the expected dimension.
-The multi-head allows for attending to parts of the sequence differently.
-Fig \ref{fig:att} is overview of Multi-Head Attention.
-The authors recommend the Transformer architecture that has the encoder-decoder structure to build global dependencies between input and output.
-The Transformer Encoder including a stack of multi-head self-attention mechanisms and feed-forward networks can map an input sequence to representation features.
-In this paper, we use Multi-Head Attention and Transformer Encoder as the embedded layer to generate sequence representations.
+In \cite{vaswani2017attention}, the authors introduce multi-head attention has several attention layers in parallel.
+The output of attention layers is a weighted sum of the value.
+In multi-head attention, the attention layer runs independently and their outputs are concatenated and linearly transformed into the new space with the expected dimension.
+Fig \ref{fig:att} is overview of multi-head attention.
+The authors recommend the Transformer architecture that has the encoder-decoder structure to build global dependencies for the connection of input and output.
+The transformer encoder including a stack of multi-head attention mechanisms and feed-forward networks can map an input sequence to representation features.
+In this paper, we employ a transformer encoder with multi-head attention as the embedded layer to generate sequence representations.
+In the multi-head attention, the heads are expanded with flexible embed dimensions to enhance the information on the heads.
+The transformer helps encode the robust representations for the backbone of the model.
 We also employ the pre-trained model RegNet \cite{radosavovic2020designing} as the backbone for the proposed network.
 We use the weight of RegNet with 1.6GF architecture on ImageNet dataset \cite{deng2009imagenet} to extract feature of images.
 The pre-trained model takes the input size of the image as 112x112x3.
-The backbone is extracted with 888 features by the flatten layer of the pre-trained model.
-We reshape the backbone to (batch size, sequence, feature) and fed it into the Transformer Encoder.
+The backbone is extracted with 888 features by the flattened layer of the pre-trained model.
+We reshape the backbone to (batch size, sequence, feature) and fed it into the transformer encoder.
 In this work, we opt for the length of the sequence to be 64.
-In addition, the backbones are connected to the Multi-Head Attention mechanism of the Transformer Encoder.
-We concatenate all backbones, output of attention mechanism, and Transformer Encoder module to get final representation features for the expression classification task.
+To improve the performance of the classification task, we consider the fusion of the robust representations before entering the classification model.
+We combine the backbones and the representation of the transformer encoder mechanism to get the final representation features for the expression classification task.
 Dropout layer with 50\% information and dense layers of 8 neurons are used for final output corresponding to 8 expressions of human.
-Fig \ref{fig:model} describe overview of our architecture.
+Fig \ref{fig:model} describe detail of our architecture.